MeV to multi-TeV thermal WIMPs: most conservative limits: Constraints on total annihilation cross-section

-\textbf{Constraints on total annihilation cross-section:} The BR-independent upper limit on the total $\langle \sigma v \rangle$ of a generic thermal WIMP is obtained as follows:
+The method for obtaining this BR-independent upper limit on the total $\langle \sigma v \rangle$ is broadly as follows:

-$\bullet$ For each $m_\chi$, in the range $10\,{\rm MeV} - 100\,{\rm TeV}$, we scan over all possible BR combinations of the kinematically allowed two-body annihilation channels, with grid-size not exceeding $2\%$ along any BR axis, ensuring that the BRs of all channels always add up to 1.
+\begin{itemize} \item For each $m_\chi$, in the range $10\,{\rm MeV} - 100\,{\rm TeV}$, we scan over all possible BR combinations of the kinematically allowed two-body annihilation channels, with grid-size of $2\%$ along any BR axis, ensuring that the BRs of all channels always add up to $100\%$.

-$\bullet$ For each such combination, we derive the $95\%$ C.L. upper limits on $\langle \sigma v \rangle$ coming from all observations, and find the smallest (i.e., the strongest) limit among these.
-This represents the maximum allowed value of the $\langle \sigma v \rangle$, consistent with all observational data, for that particular BR combination.
+\item For each such combination, we derive the $95\%$ C.L. upper limits on $\langle \sigma v \rangle$ coming from all observations, and find the smallest (i.e., the strongest) limit among these.
+This limit represents the maximum allowed $\langle \sigma v \rangle$, consistent with all observational data, for that particular BR combination.